-Fig. 2
+Fig. 2: Reception Mechanism for IPTV

 The set top box processes the received signal and delivers it to TV in compatible form.
 The interaction with central administrative and billing server, as well as DSLAM to select an IPTV channel is done by set-top box.
-IPTV viewers will have full control over functionality such as rewind, fast-forward, pause and so on by interacting with the video server for non-live programs.
+IPTV viewers will have full control over functionality such as rewind, fastforward, pause and so on by interacting with the video server for non-live programs.
 Various applications like Time shifted TV, video gaming etc are possible using IPTV platform.

-2.4 Provision of IPTV over Cable TV networks:
+2.4 Provision of IPTV over Cable TV networks :

-It is possible to provide IPTV over cable TV networks using cable modem technologies like Data over Cable Service Interface Specifications (DOCSIS), which permits two way communications in cable network.
+2.4.1 It is possible to provide IPTV over cable TV networks using cable modem technologies like Data over Cable Service Interface Specifications (DOCSIS), which permits two way communications in cable network.
+DOCSIS system pocketsize the data and send over the network at high speed, in very similar manner as done in IP networks.
 The present cable modem technologies (EuroDocsis 1.0/1.1/2.0) have ample capacity still applications like IPTV, video-on-demand may require high bandwidth.
 Next-generation technologies (Docsis 3.0) will make it possible to increase capacity at a reasonable cost.
 The PacketCable QoS feature of cable modems is also available in Docsis 3.0.

-In implementation of IPTV, cable operators can utilize their transmission infrastructure, customer resource manager (CRM) and invoicing system.

-The transmission network of cable operator (If designed to support two way operation) can carry all three types of signals (IP, digital TV and analogue TV) simultaneously.
+- 2.4.2 In implementation of IPTV, cable operators can utilize their existing transmission infrastructure, customer resource manager (CRM) and invoicing system. - 2.4.3 The transmission network of cable operator (If designed to support two way operation) can carry all three types of signals (IP, digital TV and analogue TV) simultaneously.
 A subscriber can receive analogue cable TV without requiring any STB or cable modem.
 Such subscriber if so desire can simultaneously use cable modem for broadband services by using one-to-two splitter as shown in fig. 3.
 IPTV can also be provided on such networks by using IP TV set top box.

-Fig. 3 Provision of IPTV over Cable network
+Fig. 3 Indicative diagram for provisioning of IPTV over Cable TV network